Drake Maye Watch: Fair To Put Some Blame On Those Around Patriots QB?

 Maye underwhelmed for the second time in as many padded practices

-Maye played behind a second-string offensive line of, from left to right, Calvin Anderson, Michael Jordan, Antonio Mafi, Layden Robinson and Vederian Lowe.
-Mafi, specifically, worked with the second unit since center David Andrews was absent and Nick Leverett filled in on Jacoby Brissett’s first team.
+Maye played behind a second-string offensive line consisting of, from left to right, Calvin Anderson, Michael Jordan, Antonio Mafi, Layden Robinson and Vederian Lowe.
+Mafi, specifically, worked with the second unit because center David Andrews was absent and Nick Leverett filled in on Jacoby Brissett’s first team.

-The most notable stretch came during the offense’s third 11-on-11 period — the main team period — after Maye went 3-4 with six run plays in the prior 10 full-team reps.
+The most notable stretch came during the offense’s third 11-on-11 period — the main team period.
+Maye went 3-for-4 with six run plays in the prior 10 full-team reps.
 Fine start, right?
 Sure.
 But then the wheels feel off for Maye and his group.

 The rookie quarterback went 1-for-6.
 He struggled with his accuracy, as evidenced by Maye’s high rollout throw intended for a leaping Ja’Lynn Polk.
 It seemed he struggled to diagnose the pressure, too.
 The defense had an upper hand on the offense again.
 But those in front of Maye didn’t do much to help either.